 The headphone driver is the key transducer component that turns the electrical audio signals into sound waves for our enjoyment (or displeasure).
-The simple fact is that most headphone drivers rely on magnets to effectively convert energy.
+The simple fact is that most headphone drivers rely on magnets to convert energy effectively.

-The role of magnets is to produce a permanent magnetic field that will attract and repulse the electrically charged diaphragm or the conductor that is controlling the diaphragm.
+The role of magnets is to produce a permanent magnetic field that will attract and repulse the electrically charged diaphragm or the conductor controlling the diaphragm.

 So to answer the question shortly, magnets are required if the diaphragm of a dynamic headphone is to move and produce any sound.